microsoft/FHIR-Converter/docs/Filters-and-Tags.md

 **Examples for STU3 input**

-Since FHIR resources are json format and resources of STU3 and R4 versions have same structures and share most datetypes, mergeDiff tag can be widely used in FHIR STU3 to R4 conversion.
+Since FHIR resources are in JSON format and since the FHIR STU3 and R4 versions of resources have the same structure and share most datetypes, the mergeDiff tag can be widely used in FHIR STU3 to R4 conversion.

 Here is an example to convert ChargeItem resource from STU3 to R4 :